-The distance will be at the discretion of the organizing country.
-A distance of +/- 20 Km is proposed for organizational purposes.
+The distance will be at the discretion of the organizing country. .
+Usually ~25 Km for men and ~15 Km for women is proposed for organizational purposes.
 Different laps can be used to cover the distance.
+For mixed relay the riders must cover ~25 Km (~70% by men and ~30% women).